felipeflfranca/Json-web-token-jwt-authentication/README.md

-# Json web token (jwt) authentication with node.js + React Native + React Native Web
+# Json web token (jwt) authentication with node.js and blacklist for invalid tokens + Example app (Android, iOS and Web)

 ## About